getporter/porter/docs/content/build-image.md

 RUN helm init --client-only
 ```

-First, the `helm` mixin is copied instead `exec` mixin.
+First, the `helm` mixin is copied instead of `exec` mixin.
 The Dockerfile looks similar in the beginning, but we can then see our next difference.
-This following lines of our generated Dockerfile was contributed by the `helm` mixin:
+The following lines of our generated Dockerfile were contributed by the `helm` mixin:

 ```
 RUN apt-get update && \